What are the benefits of participating in high school athletics?

 Is there a no cut sport that my student can join?

-Yes, Football, Cross Country, B/G Lacrosse, Wrestling and Girls Water polo are currently no-cut sports.
+Yes, Football, Wrestling and Boys Lacrosse are currently no-cut sports.
 Commitment, dedication and teamwork, and athletic ability are needed for participation.
 Tell us your interests by completing the Athletic Team Interest form in your registration packet, or contact the coach.

 For tryout sports, each sport provides opportunities for freshmen to try out for the team.
 Tryouts are held in August for fall sports, September for winter sports and January for spring sports.
 Tryouts are also held prior the season for each sport for students newly registered after school has begun and for athletes who were in other sports.
 In general, there are no make-ups for tryouts.
 The approximate numbers of freshmen who are on each sport are varies from sport to sport.
 Contact the coach and watch for announcements so that you do not miss tryout day.